sarachitgaran/SaraChitgaran/README.md

 Currently I am completing an internship position in computational biology at the department of biophysics and pathphysiology in Veterinary Medicine Uinversity, Vienna, Austria.

- - 🔭 I’m currently learning single cell RNA-Seq data ananlysis
+ - 🔭 I’m currently learning single cell RNA-Seq data ananlysis and multiomics
  - 🌱 I’m interested in Cancer genomics, spatial transcriptomics and multiomics
  - 📫 How to reach me: chitgaran.sara@gmail.com
 <!--